guptashaili20/RobotHand/README.md

        break</pre>

 # Summary
-3D printable material, which results in a safe interaction with human bodies.
+This 3D printable hand, which results in a safe interaction with human bodies.
 Each gripper finger is designed to mimic the real-world movement of a human finger.
 Thats how it is installed on to a Universal Robot(UR5e) to act as a gripper.